 You can support students by giving behavior-specific praise about their process and progress as they work, letting them know they’re on the right track.
 Use phrases like “you’ve put so much effort into writing your first draft” to point out small wins, which helps students recognize that their hard work is moving them forward.

 Students know when you’re not being sincere.
 In fact, insincerity may damage your credibility and your relationship with them.
 It can make students wonder if you’re not able to recognize their strengths.

 Praising students too often or for minor reasons can also come across as insincere.
 The instinct to heap on the praise is well-intentioned, but it can backfire.

 Research has shown that some teachers overpraise certain groups of students, including students of color.

 Overpraising can be harmful to students of color and students who struggle because it sends the message that teachers have low expectations for them — the exact opposite of the high expectations teachers should hold.
 It can also make students doubt whether they’re capable of handling the big things, or whether you think they are.

 Instead, focus on precise, sincere, and effort-based praise at opportune moments, like when students try a new skill, make progress in a project, or show mastery of a concept.

-For example, consider the teacher who tells black students that they’re articulate.
-Although the teacher’s comment may have been intended as praise, it reveals that she doesn’t expect her black students to be well-spoken.
-This harmful stereotype could leave students to question the teacher’s expectations of them.
+For example, consider teachers who tell Black students that they’re articulate.
+Although the teachers’ comment may have been intended as praise, it reveals that they don’t expect their Black students to be well-spoken.
+This harmful stereotype could leave students questioning their teachers’ assumptions and expectations.

-Over time, you’ll establish that meaningful praise is a social norm in your class—and can then teach students how to appreciate and praise their peers.
+Over time, you’ll establish that meaningful praise is a social norm in your class — and can then teach students how to appreciate and